sumits234/Langchain/README.md

-# Langchain Chatbot with HuggingFaceEmbeddings and FAISS
+# Langchain  with HuggingFaceEmbeddings and FAISS

 This repository demonstrates how to build a simple chatbot that:
 1. Scrapes data from a target website.